Nursing - FAQ's

 What are the State Board Pass Rates?

 NCLEX Pass rates are found through the Missouri State Board of Nursing website.

 Other items to Note:

 CMU has a BSN-completion program for individuals who have their Associate Degree in Nursing and wish to complete their Bachelors in Nursing.
 CMU also offers an Accelerated BSN program for individuals who already have a Bachelor's degree in any subject and have completed the pre-requisite courses for Nursing education.
-CMU also offers a Masters in Nursing in Clinical Nurse Leadership.
+CMU also offers Masters programs in Nursing in Clinical Nurse Leadership and Nurse Educator.